 I managed to "pave" the new girder bridge on our little garden railroad and it is looking pretty good!

 I did one small section at a time.
 First, I applied a rather thin coat (but not too thin) of waterproof exterior construction adhesive on a small section of the roadway.
-Then I would sprinkle fine sand over the adhesive.
-Then I carefully pat it down with my hand... then carefully and lightly brush the sand until it was even... then again carefully pat it down with my hand.
+I applied the adhesive thick enough to completely obscure the wood base.
+Then I sprinkled fine sand over the adhesive.
+Then I carefully pat the sand down with my hand... then carefully and lightly brushed the sand until it was even... then again carefully pat it down with my hand.
 Then I would move on to the next section.

 The idea of using the waterproof exterior construction adhesive was two-fold...
 First, I wanted to make sure the sand would stay in place in widely varying weather conditions.
 Next, I wanted the adhesive to act as a sort of sealing coat protecting the wood underneath.